tensorflow/community/rfcs/20200712-tfrt-kernel-fallback.md

 ## User Benefit

-Running more kernels on mobile devices would allow TensorFlow users to implement a wider range of models.
+Running more kernels on mobile devices would allow TensorFlow Lite users to implement a wider range of models.

 ## Design Proposal